Data Flow Diagrams

 The model generally starts with a context diagram showing the system as a single process connected to external entities outside of the system boundary.
 This process explodes to a lower level DFD that divides the system into smaller parts and balances the flow of information between parent and child diagrams.
 Many diagram levels may be needed to express a complex system.

-Yourdon/DeMarco DFDA Yourdon/DeMarco style DFD is shown below.
-It includes both data flow (solid lines) and control flow (dotted lines) as specified in the Hatley/Pirbhai method.
+A Yourdon/DeMarco style DFD may include both data flow (solid lines) and control flow (dotted lines) as specified in the Hatley/Pirbhai method.
 This DFD style is typically used in real-time system analysis and design.

 Visit the Video Library for demonstration videos showing DFDs drawn on Mac and Windows computers.